Despite what you might hear, Facebook marketing is not dead.

-Even if you aren't interested in buying a Fitbit, they provide a lot of tips and inspiration that can help you stay on track throughout your fitness journey.
+Even if you aren't interested in buying a Fitbit, the company's Facebook Page provides a ton of tips and inspiration that can help you stay on track throughout your fitness journey.
 Collaborative environments like this can't help but motivate you to strive towards your health and wellness goals.

-Looking at these 9 brands, you can find several similarities between their Facebook strategies that help them stand out among their competitors.
-Many use branded hashtags to connect social media platforms together as well as share fan-provided content.
+Looking at these seven brands, you can find several similarities between their Facebook strategies that help them stand out among their competitors.
+For instance, these companies all use branded hashtags to connect social media platforms together, as well as share user-generated content.
 These are areas where Facebook can really thrive because they emphasize collaboration and engagement.

-Brands like TOMS and the March of Dimes place an emphasis on giving back and helping those going through tough times.
-Facebook has been a very effective way to pull at people’s heartstrings and raise money for important causes, and this will probably continue for years to come.
+Brands like Charity: Water and National Geographic place an emphasis on giving back and helping those going through tough times.
+Facebook has always been an effective platform for raising money for important causes, and this will probably continue for years to come.

 Even though these are all highly successful companies, any brand can take some cues from their Facebook strategies.
 Here are three of the most important takeaways you can use in your own strategy:

 - Find what makes you unique from the competition and play off of that.
 For example, Nike differentiates itself by emphasizing the science and research that goes into developing their products.

-- Second, don’t force a hard sell in every post.
-Share content that fans have shared with you, post pictures, and offer tips and advice.
+- Don't force a hard sell in every post.
+Share content that fans have shared with you, post pictures, and offer valuable tips and advice for free.

 - Finally, and most importantly, be yourself.
-People want to engage with authentic brands on Facebook, brands that “get them."
+People want to engage with authentic brands on Facebook — brands that seem genuine and "get them."

-If you can master these takeaways, your Facebook page will likely bring positive results.
+If you can master these takeaways, your Facebook Page will likely achieve incredibly positive results.